-34. Termination Benefits
+30. Termination Benefits

 The Authority terminated the contracts of six employees who were made redundant in 2014/15 as the final stage of the Broads Authority's organisational restructuring.
 In terminating these contracts the Authority incurred liabilities of £34,916, of which £nil related to enhanced pension benefits.
-The liabilities relating to termination benefits of £56,094, of which £17,870 related to enhanced pension benefits were incurred during 2013/14 and no provision for any future redundancy payments was established in the year.
+No liabilities relating to termination benefits were incurred during 2015/16 and no provision for any future redundancy payments was established in the year.

-35. Defined Benefit Pension Schemes
+31. Defined Benefit Pension Schemes